StudentPerson101/COM5030_CW1_algorithms_and_data_structures_1/README.md

 Project on algorithms and data structures.

+This is a small C++ program that enables the user to search through the computer science BSc courses that the university has either by checking what module each course has or by checking which courses have a selected module.

 The version fit for use is the final version which is the .cpp file titled 'proj1 - v6 - (run this).cpp'

 The program uses only standard C++ libraries so as long as the host contains a C++ compiler that the program can access, the code should run without issue.